carpentries-incubator/geospatial-python/episodes/07-vector-data-in-python.md

 ## Get the administration boundary of study area

-The first thing that we want to do it to extract a polygon containing the boundary of the island of Rhodes from Greece.
-For this we will use the GADM dataset `greece.gpkg` which we downloaded at: `data/data/gadm/greece.gpkg`
+The first thing we want to do is to extract a polygon containing the boundary of the island of Rhodes from Greece.
+For this we will use the [GADM dataset](https://gadm.org/download_country.html) layer `ADM_ADM_3.gpkg` for Greece.
+For your convenience we saved a copy at: `data/data/gadm/ADM_ADM_3.gpkg`
-We will use the `geopandas` package to load the file and use the `read_file` function.
+We will use the `geopandas` package to load the file and use the `read_file` function [see](https://geopandas.org/en/stable/docs/user_guide/io.html).
+Note that geopandas is often abbreviated as gpd.

 ```python
 import geopandas as gpd